Władysław Langner: World War II

 During the Polish Defensive War of September 1939, Władysław Langner assumed command of all the Polish forces stationed in and around the city of Lwów.
-Although most of the regular Polish forces normally stationed in the area were transported to the front, he managed to organize the defence of both the city and its area.
-With march battalions, rear troops, marauders and raw recruits, he prepared the city for the fight.
 He commanded his forces during fights against the Wehrmacht and the Red Army, which later became known as the Battle of Lwów.
-Although his troops were badly outnumbered, outflanked and under equipped, the defense lasted ten days, after which General Langner surrendered the city to the Red Army so as to, according to his own words, "not endanger further the lives of the people and risk the destruction of the city".
+Although his troops were badly outnumbered, the defense lasted ten days, after which General Langner surrendered the city to the Red Army so as to not endanger further the lives of the people and risk the destruction of the city.

 After leaving the city, he managed to escape to Romania, and then to France, where he joined the reborn Polish Army being formed under the auspices of the Polish government in exile.
 After the fall of France, he retreated to the United Kingdom.
 There, he was appointed commander of the Polish 3rd Carpathian Rifle Brigade stationed in Scotland.
-In 1941 he gave up this post and between 1943 and the end of World War II he served as an Inspector of Military Training of Polish Units in Great Britain.
+In 1941, he gave up this post and between 1943 and the end of World War II he served as an Inspector of Military Training of Polish Units in Great Britain.

 Retirement

-In 1945 Władysław Langner retired to a farm near Newcastle upon Tyne, where he died in 1972.
+Władysław Langner retired to a farm in Wales.
+He died in Newcastle upon Tyne in 1972, and was buried at the All Saints Cemetery.
+The grave is also the symbolic grave of his wife Zofia (née Szymańska), who participated in the Warsaw Uprising of 1944 and was killed in it.
+The couple had son Ryszard Tomasz (1924-2020).